-LE STRADE NUOVE AND THE SYSTEM OF PALAZZI DEI ROLU (UNESCO – WORLD HERITAGE SITE SINCE 2006)
+LE STRADE NUOVE AND THE SYSTEM OF PALAZZI DEI ROLLI (UNESCO – WORLD HERITAGE SITE SINCE 2006)

 Since the Middle-Ages, the aristocratic families of merchants and sailors used to settle in Genoa’s ancient downtown, living in lots which were strictly controlled by the families themselves.
 In the 16th century, those families decided to build new streets and palaces, and they created that extraordinary urban heritage known as Strada Nuova: an elite district characterized by a modem public allotment system and a series of houses aligned along a 250meters long straight stretch of street The houses became real “republican palaces” where rich Genoese merchants, bankers, and financial experts hosted emperors, kings, and ambassadors.